 Have you noticed that there are only two items on the list?
 That is because ALL other ingredients, commonly found in 80% of sunscreen, including kids and babies sunscreen, are either KNOWN harmful chemicals, or SUSPECTED harmful chemicals.
-There have been numerous studies on this subject.
-What do these bad chemical do?
-Either react with our hormones' and create hormones' disruption , causing all kind of sickness in our bodies, or they can cause cancer!
+There have been many studies on this subject.
+What do these bad chemicals do?
+Either react with our hormones and create hormones' disruption, causing all kinds of sickness in our bodies, or they can cause cancer!

 You can find more info from one source on this highly reputable EWG site.

 OK, enough about sad stuff.
 We need to know about it, but no reasons to dwell on it.
 Let's go back to packing.

 I alternate my black light carry-on bag on wheels with a light backpack, depending on destination.
 Sometimes I use my green backpack on wheels, but it's not very comfortable as a backpack, but great as a wheeler bag.
 I always pack a smaller backpack to wear while in a city as well.

 One light medium bag you can use while traveling, hanging over your shoulder.
 Just in case you need an extra carrying bag.
 Try having something decent looking, to feel good :)